Little Habton

-Little Habton is a hamlet and former civil parish, now currently in the parish of Habton, in the Ryedale district of North Yorkshire, England.
+Little Habton is a hamlet and former civil parish, now currently in the parish of Habton, in North Yorkshire, England.
 In 1961, it had a population of 59.

+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.

 History

 The name "Habton" means 'Hab(b)a's farm/settlement'.
 Little Habton was recorded in the Domesday Book as Abbetune/Abetune/Habetun.
-Litle Habton was formerly a township in the parish of Kirby Misperton, from 1866, Little Habton was a civil parish in its own right, on 1 April 1986 the parish was abolished and merged with Great Habton and Ryton to form Habton.
+Little Habton was formerly a township in the parish of Kirby Misperton, from 1866, Little Habton was a civil parish in its own right, on 1 April 1986 the parish was abolished and merged with Great Habton and Ryton to form Habton.